 This redesign series also features 6 companion videos, below is a list of their titles and descriptions:

-- How do I plan for a website redesign?: This article discusses how businesses can put the critical pieces in place and set the stage for a successful project.
+- How do I plan for a website redesign?
+This article discusses how businesses can put critical pieces in place and set the stage for a successful project.
 As the old adage goes, “Those who fail to plan, plan to fail.”
 View Video >

 - How to approach branding strategy for your redesign.
 Branding is the cornerstone of your business; It’s your outside face to the world.
 In this article, we discuss how a redesign is an opportunity for you to strengthen your brand.
 View Video >

 - How to organize content for your redesign.
 Content is still king.
 Website customers want relevant text content, compelling imagery, and other media.
 We discuss how to approach your content strategy and organization for optimal usability.
 View Video >

 - Technology considerations with redesigns.
 Technology changes as fast as design trends and there are many ways to improve your website technology.
 We take a straightforward approach and provide sensible recommendations.
 View Video >

 - SEO considerations with website redesigns.
 Many businesses are in need of an SEO refresh and are missing opportunities for increasing the relevancy of their content.
 Watch this video if you want to maintain your search engine equity.
 View Video >